NLeSC/ahn-pointcloud-viewer-ws/README.md

 Database and create_user_file
 -----------------------------

-This web service relies on a Database which contains a table with the extents of the files in the AHN2, a table with the extents of the files in the octree structure and a third table that contans, for each level of the octree, the ratio of points in the level diviede by the total number of points .
+This web service relies on a database which contains
+* a table with the extents of the files in the AHN2,
+* a table with the extents of the files in the octree structure and
+* a third table that contains, for each level of the octree, the ratio of points in the level divide by the total number of points .

 To fill in a PostgreSQL database with the required information use the scripts `fill_db_raw.py` and `fill_db_potree.py` from the [Massive-PotreeConverter repository](https://github.com/NLeSC/Massive-PotreeConverter).

-The file `create_user_file.py` in `main/python` is used to create a user file from a selected region and it uses the described PostgreSQL database.
+The file `create_user_file.py` in `src/main/python` is used to create a user file from a selected region and it uses the described PostgreSQL database.
 The scripts uses LAStools.